These promotions will be applied to this item:

 "...I can actually relate to the main characters, flaws and all, because they are not stupid...."
 Read more

-Customers enjoy the suspenseful plot of the book, which keeps readers engaged until the last page.
+Customers enjoy the story quality of the book, praising its intriguing plot and suspenseful ending that keeps readers engaged until the last page.

 "I was engrossed within the first few pages.
 The story, the character, the dialogue, and Kaplan’s balanced and witty prose were quickly addictive...."
 Read more